Trusting History: The Kerry House at 421 W. Highland Drive

 In email exchanges with Peter Rees in April 2022, I learned that “Gerry and Jody (Schwarz)’s 1995 addition replaced space over garage with guest suite (bed, bath, terrace), too costly to replace original roof shape and dormers, new owners, ca. 2013/14 renovation to current condition.”
 Suggesting that his memory might not be entirely accurate, he was sure the dormers on the south side were gone and that the attic was pretty much a large open space.
 He speculated that the third floor may have been designed as a ballroom.
 I am guessing that Rumsey probably just gutted the whole thing when he put the new roof on in 1938.

 Permit history[2] indicates that the restoration of the dormers and the attic actually took place in 2012.
 The online record does not clarify the extent of the work, but with Rees’s insights and the similarity of the fenestration, we can be pretty sure the Rosenstock family restored the dormers on both sides of the house.
-Since they appear to have restored the entire roof structure, they probably recreated the dormer on the east end of the house at the same time.
+Since they apparently restored the entire roof structure, they probably recreated the dormer on the east end of the house at the same time.

 [1] Coincidentally, that house suffered serious damage from a fire in its roof in early 2022!